 In 2017, Tutwiler established H/ours Collective (active 2017-2019) began a collaborative partnership with a non-profit dance company, Ballet Florida of West Palm Beach, where they co-produced two performances, Welcome (2018) and Pulse (2019).
 Her work has been featured in the Museum of Contemporary Art in North Miami, Florida, Paradice Palase in Brooklyn, NY, MANA Contemporary in Miami, Florida, Kravis Center in West Palm Beach, Florida, and at the Women Cinemaker’s 2018 Biennale in Berlin, Germany.
-Awards include the South Cultural Consortium Fellowship in 2019, Women in Visual Arts Fellowship in 2017, and the Thesis and Dissertation Award from Florida Atlantic University in 2017.
-In the summer of 2020, she was a resident at IS Projects in Fort Lauderdale, Florida where she experimented with CMYK lithograph prints.
-This residency was followed by a solo exhibition, Repeater, which was on view at IS Projects from September 26 to November 12, 2020.
+Awards include the South Cultural Consortium Fellowship in 2019 and the Women in Visual Arts Fellowship in 2017.
+In the summer of 2020, she was a resident at IS Projects in Fort Lauderdale, Florida, which was followed by a solo exhibition, Repeater, which was on view at IS Projects from September 26 to November 12, 2020.
 She was one of twenty-six artists accepted into the Statewide Annual Exhibition in Utah (2020) which resulted in the collection of her work into the Alice Merrill Horne Collection in Utah.
-Most recently, she had two-person show at Flowerbox Projects in Miami, Florida, and is currently working on a collaboration with the Dance Department at Utah Valley University, Fractures, which debuts in February 2022.
+Most recently, she had a two-person show at Flowerbox Projects in Miami, Florida, and is just finished collaboration with the Dance Department at Utah Valley University, Fractures, which debuted in February 2022.